openedx/edx-documentation/en_us/students/source/SFD_pursue_certs.rst

 Upgrade to the Verified Track
 ===============================

-Upgrading to the verified track requires two tasks.
+Upgrading to the :ref:`verified track<SFD Verified Track>` requires two tasks.

 *  You pay to upgrade to the verified track.
 *  You complete the ID verification process using a webcam and a photo ID that